begabba/docs-comers/docs/troubleshooting.md

 # Troubleshooting
 _Issues aren't common, but here's the common issues._

-## Features in the Ängsbacka menu doesn't work or only shows a empty window
+## Error message or blank window in Spreadsheet?

+> "ScriptError: We're sorry, a server error occurred while reading from storage.
+  Error code PERMISSION_DENIED."

 In some edge cases, features in in the Ängsbacka menu doesn't work.
 The problem occurs when the user is logged in to multiple accounts, where both accounts has access to the current Spreadsheet, and runs a script that tries to access another Spreadsheet.
 The script don't know which account is used.
 This results in a crash and often looks like a white window.